santolucito/santolucito.github.io/COMS3430/Lab3.md

 ## Part II: Reading high level descriptions (4 pts)

-Next you will create your own sound from scratch.
+Next you will create your own sound from scratch (this part is individual, but work together as much as you like).
 Look to Farnell, *Designing Sound* Part IV: Practicals.
 This book is available through the Columbia Library website.
 There are a number of descriptions of how to generate various sounds.